raju8000/Trading_price_tracker_Flutter/README.md

-# Trading Live Price Flutter
+# Trading Price Tracker Flutter

 Flutter app to display live trading price of selected with help of web-socket